CodeLoversAt/seo-proxy/README.md

 is valid or not if the respone is created from a dynamic backend, you cannot solve this problem in the Apache/nginx config directly.

-That's where this seo-proxy comes in handy: it's it will take incoming requests and forward them to the configured target.
-If the target response with a 200 status, then the proxy will redirect the client to that target URL.
+That's where this seo-proxy comes in handy: it will take incoming requests and forward them to the configured target.
+If the target responses with a 200 status, then the proxy will redirect the client to that target URL.
 If it's a 404 response, the proxy will serve that response directly.